pallets/flask/docs/quickstart.rst

 :attr:`~flask.request.files` attribute on the request object.
 Each uploaded file is stored in that dictionary.
-It behaves just like a standard Python :class:`file` object, but it also has a :meth:`~werkzeug.FileStorage.save` method that allows you to store that file on the filesystem of the server.
+It behaves just like a standard Python :class:`file` object, but it also has a :meth:`~werkzeug.datastructures.FileStorage.save` method that allows you to store that file on the filesystem of the server.
 Here is a simple example showing how that works::